Into the Nyae Nyae Conservancy

-After a quick stop to re-supply in Tsunkwe, including 3 large bottles of Windhoek beer, we took a turn on the Bushman 4×4 Trail, into the Nyae Nyae Conservancy.
+After a quick stop to re-supply in Tsunkwe, including 3 large bottles of Windhoek beer, the national pride of Namibia, we took a turn on the Bushman 4×4 Trail.
 We camped in an elephant infested field, and soon after dawn we drive to the nearest village to arrange a bushwalk/mock hunt with the help of John, a local who has learned enough English to make a modest living as a guide.
-This small community is just starting to provide such tours, which offer a glimpse on the traditional way of life of one of Africa’s oldest surviving tribes.
+This small community is just starting to provide such tours, which offer a glimpse on the traditional way of life of the San people.

 The San women are the gatherers, picking up berries and leaves and digging up roots for food, hydration or medicine.
 Elise appeared to be their leader.